gewarren/docs/docs/framework/wcf/feature-details/partial-trust-feature-compatibility.md

  The Message Transmission Optimization Mechanism (MTOM) encoders are not supported.

 ### Security
- Partially-trusted applications can use WCF's transport-level security features for securing their communication.
+ Partially trusted applications can use WCF's transport-level security features for securing their communication.
 Message-level security is not supported.
 Configuring a binding to use message-level security results in an exception at runtime.

 ### Unsupported Bindings
  Bindings that use reliable messaging, transactions, or message-level security are not supported.